Here’s What Has Been Destroyed In The Notre Dame Fire, Plus What Parts Whose Fate Is Unknown

 Though not as old as the rest of the 800-year-old church, its central spire, which was erected in the 1800s, was completely lost to the fire.

 The central spire was built in the 19th century during a period of renewed interest in the church following the publication of Victor Hugo’s The Hunchback of Notre Dame.
-And as University of Texas art historian Joan Holladay explains to Slate, the additions and renovations to the church over the centuries, using architectural designs and building techniques of the time, all contribute to the building’s overall look and feel.
+And as University of Texas art historian Joan Holladay explained to Slate, the additions and renovations to the church over the centuries, using architectural designs and building techniques of the time, all contribute to the building’s overall look and feel.

 The Roof, Interior Woodwork (Completely Destroyed)